djbqrex/chromaDB-photo-catalog/README.md

 ## Other Repos That You Might Be Interested In
 - [Ollama](https://github.com/ollama/ollama) - Local LLM server
 - [ChromaDB](https://github.com/chroma-core/chroma) - Vector database
-- [Local-LLM-Comparison-Colab-UI](https://github.com/Troyanovsky/Local-LLM-Comparison-Colab-UI): A collection of Colab Notebooks for comparing local LLMs.
+- [Local-LLM-Comparison-Colab-UI](https://github.com/Troyanovsky/Local-LLM-Comparison-Colab-UI): A collection of Colab Notebooks for running and comparing local LLMs.
 - [Building-with-GenAI](https://github.com/Troyanovsky/Building-with-GenAI): A collection of projects and tutorials for building with GenAI.